Euro zone bond investors navigate New Year with caution | Business

 Mizuho strategists said that with investors returning to the market after holidays "recent events should be quickly priced in", referring to rising coronavirus cases in Europe and new travel restrictions.
 Germany is set to extend its lockdown until Jan.
 31 to curb the spread of the virus.

-In southern Europe, yields eased by between 2 to 4 basis points.
-Spain's 10-year bond yield weakened 3 basis points to 0.03%, while Portugal's by 4 bps to 0.02%. .
-Italian longer-dated yields dropped around 2 basis points.
+In southern Europe, yields eased by 1 to 5 basis points.
+Spain's 10-year bond yield weakened 3 basis points to 0.03% , while Portugal's by 5 bps to 0.01%..
+Italian longer-dated yields dropped around 1 basis point.

 There was more positive economic news in Asia, where manufacturing surveys showed factory activity in the region continued to bounce back from the COVID-19 shock, although Chinese factory activity growth slowed in December.